edwardcallow/tesco-jargon/b.md

 Every new store receives an equipment package.
 The new store opening package contains stationery, materials and equipment needed to open a new store.

 #### Blue, red, amber, green report (BRAG report)
-A report that scores performance down a grading system as blue, green, amber or red where blue means you’ve exceeded your target positively down to red, meaning you’ve missed your target.
+Report that scores performance down a grading system as blue, green, amber or red where blue means you’ve exceeded your target positively down to red, meaning you’ve missed your target.

 #### BOB
 Bottom of bag.
 A security process when conducting service checks.